concrete-utopia/utopia/readme.md

 start-minimal
 ```

 Both of these scripts result in a tmux session with all of the various servers running and watching for changes.
+You can see all of the active sessions in the bar along the bottom, prefixed by the "window" number that they are running in.
+You should be able to click on each of those to switch to viewing that session, or if that doesn't work you can use the key combo `cmd`+`b` (macOS) or `ctrl`+`b` (Linux or Windows), followed by the number for that session. (see [here](https://github.com/tmux/tmux/wiki/Getting-Started#changing-the-current-window) for the relevant tmux docs)

 To shut them down, in the "Scratchpad" tab of the session run the following command: